TifuDev/tifu/README.md

 #### Testing

 The tests will make you have sure your codes will not break another components or features.
-You MUST test after linting your code and commiting them.
+You MUST test after linting your code and before commiting them.
 Making new tests are RECOMMENDED to guarantee the software works.
 The testing tool we are using is [Jest](https://jestjs.io/)